Claiming Business Expenses

 Insurance

-Insurance includes premiums for essential business insurance like public liability, professional indemnity, employer’s liability, and property insurance.
+Insurance includes premiums for essential business insurance such as public liability, professional indemnity, employer’s liability, and property insurance.
 You can also claim for insurance covering specific assets such as vehicles, equipment, or stock.
 However, it’s important to note that personal insurance policies, such as life insurance or private health insurance, are generally not allowable expenses.

 Payroll